After-Shock/Cloudbox-wiki/Pushover.md

 ## Plex Requests

-Pushover can send notifications whenever an event occurs in Plex Requests (e.g. media is requested).
+Pushover can send notifications whenever an event occurs in Plex Requests (e.g. media is requeste, new media is added etc).

 - [Plex Requests](Plex-Requests#1-accessing-plex-requests) -> Admin -> Notifications -> check "Enable Pushover notifications" and type in your Pushover User Key and the Application Token (you can click the "Test Pushover" to check if it's working ok) -> Click "Update Settings".